-We believe that a public holiday would be fitting to honour and recognise the contribution to the High Court decision of not only my father and his coplaintiffs, James Rice, Father Dave Passi, Sam Passi and Celuia Salee, but also to acknowledge all Indigenous Australians who have empowered and inspired each other.
+"We believe that a public holiday would be fitting to honour and recognise the contribution to the High Court decision of not only my father and his coplaintiffs, James Rice, Father Dave Passi, Sam Passi and Celuia Salee, but also to acknowledge all Indigenous Australians who have empowered and inspired each other.
 To date we have not had a public holiday that acknowledges Indigenous people and which recognises our contribution, achievements and survival in Australia.
 A public holiday would be a celebration all Australians can share in with pride ...
-Mabo symbolises truth and justice and is a cornerstone of Reconciliation." http://en.wikipedia.org/wiki/Mabo\Day
+Mabo symbolises truth and justice and is a cornerstone of Reconciliation." http://en.wikipedia.org/wiki/Mabo_Day

 Watch the BTN report about the life of Eddie Mabo and why he is such a significant Australian.
 What do you know about the Mabo case?
 Watch this short ABC video and meet Gail Mabo, the daughter of famous land rights campaigner, Eddie Mabo.
+In My father Eddie Mabo, Gail talks intimately and openly about growing up with and losing her father Eddie Mabo - and the huge influence he had on all their lives.

 MABO: Life of an Island Man traces the story of the life of the extraordinary man, Eddie Koiki Mabo.
 His struggle for land rights, and his remarkable life in general, have had a profound effect on Indigenous rights in Australia.
 The film is a celebration of his achievements.
 It highlights how Mabo pursued the case to have his ownership of property on Mer (Murray Island) legally recognised, and how that claim grew into a case that changed indigenous rights in Australia.
 Study notes are available here.
-The film can be seen on SBS On Demand or purchased on DVD.
+The film can be seen on SBS On Demand periodically, or purchased through the National Film and Sound Archive (NFSA).